ryanVincent/your-round/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-The application can be viewed at [your-round.herokuapp.com](your-round.herokuapp.com) To run execute the following:
+The application can be viewed at [your-round.herokuapp.com](your-round.herokuapp.com).
+To run locally execute the following:

 ```
 npm install